Statistical properties of eigenvalues of Laplace-Beltrami operators: Introduction

-If one picks a random partition $\kappa=(k_1, k_2,\cdots)\vdash n$ under the uniform measure, that is, under the uniform measure on $\ml{P}_n$, put the Young diagram of $\kappa$ in the first quadrant, and shrink the curve by a factor of $n^{-1/2}$, Vershik (1996) proves that the new random curve converges to the curve $e^{-cx} + e^{-cy}=1$ for $x, y>0$, where $c=\pi/\sqrt{6}.$ For the Plancherel measure, Logan and Shepp (1977) and Vershik and Kerov (1977) prove that, for a rotated and shrunk Young diagram $\kappa$, its boundary curve (see the ``zig-zag" curve in Figure \ref{fig:kerov}) converges to $\Omega(x)$, where \bea\lbl{jilin} \Omega(x)= \eea A different law is seen from Theorem \ref{finite_theorem}.
+If one picks a random partition $\kappa=(k_1, k_2,\cdots)\vdash n$ under the uniform measure, that is, under the uniform measure on $\ml{P}_n$, put the Young diagram of $\kappa$ in the first quadrant, and shrink the curve by a factor of $n^{-1/2}$, Vershik (1996) proves that the new random curve converges to the curve $e^{-cx} + e^{-cy}=1$ for $x, y>0$, where $c=\pi/\sqrt{6}.$ For the Plancherel measure, Logan and Shepp (1977) and Vershik and Kerov (1977) prove that, for a rotated and shrunk Young diagram $\kappa$, its boundary curve (see the ``zig-zag" curve in Figure \ref{fig:kerov}) converges to $\Omega(x)$, where \bea\lbl{jilin} \Omega(x)= \eea As $m$ is no longer fixed but equal to $n$, the above law differs from the one presented in Theorem 6.
 We will prove this result in Section \ref{proof_finite_theorem}.